Do You Need a Business Bank Account? Benefits & Drawbacks

 How Does a Business Checking Account Work?

 With business checking, the account can be set up for one person or multiple people to access.
 You can usually get several debit cards to help you track spending.
-As with personal checking, you can download an app or visit a website to access your business account information.
+And just like personal checking, you can download an app or visit a website to access your business account information.

-The table below offers some differences between business and personal bank accounts.
+The table below highlights some differences between business and personal bank accounts, especially when it comes to costs.

 ---|---|---|